-Now that you are here, we can make sure that you have a car with salvage-title.
-We’re also sure that you did buy the car for an extremely lower price than it would have cost for a brand-new vehicle.
-And, since you’re driving it now, we take it that you have repaired the vehicle.
-So, from now onwards, we will be referring to the title as Salvage Rebuilt.
-Let’s cut to the chase now: you have been driving the salvage rebuilt vehicle for a while and you want to sell it.
+Let’s cut to the chase now: you have been driving the salvage rebuilt vehicle for a while, and you want to sell it.
 And you also have another question — whether you can trade in a car with a salvage title.
 Don’t worry we have an answer for you, and a detailed one.
 Shall we check that out?

 Yes, you can.

-Since you have a salvage rebuilt vehicle with you — which is authorized to be driven — there is 100% chance that you will be able to sell the vehicle.
-However, the question is where you will be able to sell it and things you may have to compromise while doing so.
+Since you have a salvage rebuilt vehicle with you — authorized to be driven — there is a 100% chance that you can sell the vehicle.
+However, where to sell it and things you may have to compromise.

 The Long Answer

 While you can trade in a car with a salvage title, it’s not as simple as it sounds.
-You cannot simply rush to any of the random dealerships and expect the people there to accept the salvaged car.
-On the other hand, there needs to be some homework if you need a good amount of the car.
+You cannot simply rush to any random dealership and expect the people there to accept the salvaged car.
+On the other hand, there must be some homework if you need a good amount of the car.
 Before all that, convince yourself why you are selling the salvage rebuilt vehicle.
-Let’s tell you a hard truth.
+Let’s tell you the hard truth.

 If your car has become so pathetic that it can hardly be driven, it’s not a good decision to trade it in.
 For one, you are not going to get any amount for that.
-In fact, if you decide to dismantle the vehicle and sell the parts by yourself, you may get some extra amount — especially given that you repaired some of the parts.
-On the other hand, if you’re saving for a new car while selling a moderate-condition vehicle, trade-in makes sense.
+If you decide to dismantle the vehicle and sell the parts yourself, you may get an extra amount — especially given that you repaired some parts.
+On the other hand, if you’re saving for a new car while selling a moderate-condition vehicle, a trade-in makes sense.

 - People who expect a lot of money for their probably pathetic vehicle.

 If you belong to the first category, there is hope.
 On the other hand, if you are expecting thousands of dollars’ discount on the new vehicle, it won’t be enough.
-Now that you know what is the scenario with trading in a car with a salvage title, we will take you through some of the steps and tips you should follow for the best and profitable selling experience.
+Now that you know the scenario of trading in a car with a salvage title, we will take you through some steps and tips you should follow for the best and most profitable selling experience.